MKLab-ITI/pygrank/docs/advanced/community.md

 modularity_algorithm = pg.AlgorithmSelection(algorithms.values(), fraction_of_training=1, measure=pg.Modularity().as_supervised_method())
 ```

-We now run the aglorithms for all communities to report the average AUC on the test sets.
+We now run the algorithms for all communities to report the average AUC on the test sets.
 Testing is made to exclude original seed nodes to ensure that results are not biased.

 ```python